-The role of Prison Officer requires you to be fit and healthy, so the medical examination plays a pivotal part in the application process.
+The role of Prison Officer requires you to be fit and healthy, so the medical examination plays a pivotal part in the prison officer recruitment process.

-The assessment criteria for the medical is as follows:
+The assessment criteria for the medical are as follows:

 - You will be required to complete a health questionnaire, which will be analysed by a Nursing Practitioner.
 The questionnaire will explore your overall health and any existing conditions.